srware/Retail_Workshop/Content/media_sdk_decode_linux.md

 ``` cpp
     mfxVideoParams.mfx.CodecId = MFX_CODEC_HEVC;
 ```
- - HEVC support is provided as a plugin to the Intel(R) Media SDK which needs to be manually loaded at runtime.
+ - HEVC support is provided as a plugin to the Intel® Media SDK which needs to be manually loaded at runtime.
 Add the following code to **section 3** to load the HEVC plugin.
 ```
     // Load the HEVC plugin
     mfxPluginUID codecUID;